Shawshank01/social-threat-guardian/backend/README.md

   - `400 Bad Request` when email/password are missing.
   - `401 Unauthorized` when credentials are invalid.
   - `500 Internal Server Error` for unexpected issues.
+  - The response user id is same as user table id, for tracking user preference
 - **Example:**
   ```bash
   curl -X POST http://localhost:3000/auth/login \